habitat-sh/habitat/.github/ISSUE_TEMPLATE/bug.md

 ---
-name: Feature Request
+name: Bug Report
-about: Suggest new functionality for Habitat
+about: Explain a defect discovered in Habitat
 labels: C-bug

 ---